GeoLogi and Top GeoShot winners announced

 - Runner-up: Earthquake Explorers by Maribyrnong Primary School, ACT

 - Highly commended: Earthquakes and Tsunami by Fraser Primary School, ACT

 - Highly commended: What influences the speed of erosion? by Taryn Abbott, Blackwood Primary School, SA.

 - Winner: 3112 AD by Wauchope High School, NSW

 - Runner-up: Tectonic plates and continental drift by Amaroo School, ACT

-A total of 191 entries were received from all over Australia for this year’s Top GeoShot photo competition.
+Over 191 outstanding entries were received from all over Australia for this year's Top GeoShot photo competition.
 The overall winner was Hayley Anderson with her aerial photo of flood waters in central Queensland taken in 2009.
-The People’s Choice award was taken out by Andy Marshall with his photo "Nature’s Window".
+The People’s Choice award was taken out by Andy Marshall with his photo "Nature's Window".

 Geoscience Australia is hosting Australia's Earth Science Week celebrations from 14 – 20 October 2012, aligning with the international Earth Science Week theme of 'Discovering careers in Earth sciences'.

 For more information or to arrange interviews, please contact: Geoscience Australia 24 hour Media Hotline 1800 882 035.